Shuanglong Cave Scenic Area, Luodian Town, Wucheng District, Jinhua, Zhejiang 321021.

 Please check rates and details directly with the companies in question if you need more recent info.

-Shuanglong Cave (Double-Dragon Cave) was named after two huge stalagmites right behind the cave entrance which look like dragon heads.
+双龙洞 (Shuanglong Dong, Double Dragon Cave) was named after two huge stalagmites right behind the cave entrance which look like dragon heads.
 The cliff face around the cave entrance is decorated with huge chinese characters reading Shuang Long Dong.
 The characters were presumably written by a scholar of the Tang Dynasty.
 On a wall inside is an inscription saying cave and sky, which is interpreted as the cave is a separate world with its own sky.
 It was created by Wu Lin, a calligrapher of the Song Dynasty.
 And finally there is a third inscription on the top of the cliff by Yu Youren, a 20th century calligrapher, saying 36th Cave.

 The cave has two huge chambers separated by a wall of speleothems.
-The first chamber has a flat floor and ceiling, with 1,200m² it is big enough for 1,000 people.
+The first chamber is called the Outer Cave and has a flat floor and ceiling, with 1,200 m² it is big enough for 1,000 people.
 This chamber has a huge portal and is still influenced by the outside temperatures.
-The connection is called Frog's Mouth, a 3m wide and 12m long entrance passage.
-This passage is filled by the cave river to 30cm below the ceiling.
-The second chamber is entered by boat, the visitors have to lie down in the boat, with the ceilong only a few inches from their face.
-The cave behind the wall is in the dark zone of the cave with a constant temperature of 15°C. The cave river which flows through both chambers, leaves the cave at the entrance and fills a clear mountain lake in front of the cliff.
+The other part is called the Inner Cave, the connection is called Frog's Mouth, a 3 m wide and 12 m long entrance passage.
+This passage is filled by the cave river to 30 cm below the ceiling.
+The second chamber is entered by boat, the visitors have to lie down in the boat, with the ceiling only a few inches from their face.
+As the wall separating the Outer and Inner Cave is only 5 m thick, it would be quite easy to build an artificial tunnel.
+We guess the fun to lie down in a boat is part of the experience.